 National Flag Day is celebrated on June 14 of every year.
-This year, National Flag Day falls on Monday, June 14, 2021.
+The next National Flag Day falls on Wednesday, June 14, 2023.

 Here are some of the most frequently asked questions and facts to help you understand this day and its observances.

 Bernard J. CiGrand, in 1885, asked his students to write an essay on the importance of the American Flag.
 Impressed by the results, he spent the next fifty years in support of making Flag Day a national holiday.
 However.
 Congress accepted the suggestion in 1949, 17 years after the death of CiGrand.

 Even though it is a national holiday, only the people of Pennsylvania get a day off on National Flag Day.

 Betsy Ross was hired by the group that made the US flag and contributed significantly towards it.
 However, there have been other variations over the years, which were created by others.